 Tradeoffs to consider

-While it can sometimes feel like all opportunities to get involved in your chosen field are taken and you have to jump on the first thing you find, it’s important to consider the actual pros and cons of each job.
+While it can sometimes feel like all opportunities to get involved in your chosen field are taken and you have to jump on the first thing you find, it’s important to consider each job's actual pros and cons.
 And the biggest con to be aware of?
 If it’s going to eat away at the time you need to study, sleep, and take care of yourself, it’s not worth it.
 Finding a balance and overburdening yourself are two very different things.
 Here are a few other considerations to be aware of before you take on a part-time job.

 Accessibility

 It can be tempting to jump at opportunities that seem big and fancy or are offered by well-known organizations or groups that seem exclusive.
-However, offering more time and energy than you’re feasibly able to give won’t do anyone any good—least of all you.
-Find a part-time position that works for you, is accessible, and is not terribly overwhelming, and it will be far better in the long run.
+However, offering more time and energy than you can feasibly give won’t do anyone any good, least of all you.
+Find a part-time position that works for you, is accessible, and is not terribly overwhelming—it will be far better in the long run.

 Scheduling